mengxr/spark-ml/example/ctr.md

 # inspect the model
 model.transform(dataset).registerTempTable("prediction")
+fn = sqlContext.sql("""
-fn = sqlContext.sql("SELECT impressionId, userId, adId, ctr WHERE label is TRUE and ctr < 0.01") fn.collect()
+  SELECT impressionId, userId, adId, ctr FROM prediction WHERE label is TRUE and ctr < 0.01""") fn.collect()

 # serialize the model